 Will I have to wait to get an appointment?

 Patients needing urgent same day or next day appointments will be accommodated.
-In the event that your personal physician is not available due to scheduling issues or vacation, urgent medical issues may be handled by the available medical provider, which may be a Physician or a Nurse Practitioner.
+In the event that your personal physician is not available due to scheduling issues or vacation, urgent medical issues may be handled by the available Medical Provider.

 Is there an extra fee for immunizations, lab tests and procedures done at the office?